oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflow_management/workflow_testing_no_workflow.png

 After clicking on it workflow will be started.
-Now it in step "Started" and transition "Process" is available.
+View page shows steps widget with the list of all workflow steps (black are passed steps, greed is current step, grey are not passed steps) and transition buttons.
-Also view page shows steps widget with the list of all workflow steps - black are passed steps, greed is current step, grey are not passed steps.
+Now entity is in step "Started" and transition "Process" is available.

 .. image:: ./img/workflow_management/workflow_testing_step_started.png